 Information for Prospective Presenters

-Math in Action is seeking presenters for our 2019 conference, which is on Saturday February 23rd 2019 on GVSU's Allendale campus.
+Math in Action is seeking presenters for our 2023 conference, which is on Saturday, February 25th, 2023.
 We welcome proposals from anyone engaged in improving mathematics teaching and learning.
+For this year's conference, we especially encourage proposals on inclusive teaching strategies.
 Past presenters have ranged from early-career, first-time presenters to nationally recognized experts.
 What do you have to share with our community?

 Sir Isaac Newton